b23prodtm/balena-webcam/README.md

 3. Go to the configuration page and fill-in the RTSP url of your IPCamera.
 4. Press save, and the Kerberos Agent will connect to your camera, and show a live view on the dashboard page.

+> Available soon: set MTX_PATH=rpicamera environment to set the source as the Pi Camera

 Documentation for the Kerberos Agent and other services can be found at [`https://doc.kerberos.io/`](https://doc.kerberos.io/)